-A set of easily accessible data is a better comorbidity measure than complex coding algorithms
+A set of easily accessible data is a better predictor of early mortality after major surgery than complex coding algorithms

-In this nation wide cohort study we wanted to compare the performance of a set of easily accessible data that are routinely collected in daily clinical practice with commonly used comorbidity coding algorithms (ie CCI, Elixhauser Score and RxRiskV).
-In the statistical analyses adjustment was made for other relevant factors such as age, gender and socioeconomic background.
-The best predictive strength was found for a model including age, gender, presence of cardiac infarction or renal disease during the last 12 months prior to THA surgery, and ASA grade (c=0.81).
-The same results were found when investigating one-year mortality (Supplementary Figure 1 and Supplementary Table 3.)
+In this nation wide cohort study we intended to compare the performance of a set of easily accessible data that are routinely collected in daily clinical practice with complex comorbidity coding algorithms (ie CCI, Elixhauser Score and RxRiskV).
+The best predictive strength was found for a relatively simple model including age, gender, presence of cardiac infarction or renal disease during the last 12 months prior to THA surgery, and ASA grade (c=0.81).
+Thios simple model was also better than the above mentioned comorbidity measures at predicting one-year mortality (Supplementary Figure 1 and Supplementary Table 3).